“I had a stroke because I had a congenital heart defect”

 On October 29, World Stroke Day, Margot Turcat wants to educate young people about stroke.
 A disease that does not only affect people with co-morbidities.

 Every four minutes someone has a stroke.
 One in six French people will have a stroke in their lifetime.
 If a quarter of strokes affect people under 65, half of people 65 to 84 and another quarter of people at least 85 years old, it is also possible to have one when you are young. .
-Like Margot Turcat, plastic arts teacher and author of “Mon petit AVC” (éd.
-Larousse) and of the Instagram account of the same name.
+Like Margot Turcat, plastic arts teacher.

 Video.
 Margot Turcat opens up about taboo on defecation in stroke patients